Predicting Personas Using Mechanic Frequencies and Game State Traces: MiniDungeons 2 Playtraces

 \subsection{Synthetic Dataset Generation}

 We curate a group of artificial agent personas to generate the synthetic playtraces.
-These agents are A* agents which use utility functions created by Holmg{aa}rd et al~\cite{holmgaard2014personas,holmgaard2018automated} in order to resemble a player archetype (persona).
-Previous research~\cite{holmgaard2018automated} uses MCTS agents, but in a fully deterministic game, A* generates more consistent results, both for action agreement and for gameplay ability.
+These agents are Best First Search (BestFS) agents which use utility functions created by Holmg{aa}rd et al~\cite{holmgaard2014personas,holmgaard2018automated} in order to resemble a player archetype (persona).
+Previous research~\cite{holmgaard2018automated} uses MCTS agents, but in a fully deterministic game, BestFS generates more consistent results, both for action agreement and for gameplay ability.
 There are three agent personas in MiniDungeons that are used to capture agent playtraces with the following described goals:

-\begin{enumerate} \item \textbf{Runner:} complete the level as fast as possible. \item \textbf{Monster Killer:} slay as many monsters as possible before completing the level. \item \textbf{Treasure Collector:} open as many chests as possible before completing the level. \end{enumerate} Agents perform online planning to move, meaning that each turn, they build an A* search tree to find the optimal next move to make.
-At each turn, the A* agent uses the following heuristic and cost functions for each different persona.
-In the following equations, $h_{agent}$ denotes the heuristic function for that specific A* agent while $g_{agent}$ is the cost function for that specific A* agent.
+\begin{enumerate} \item \textbf{Runner:} complete the level as fast as possible. \item \textbf{Monster Killer:} slay as many monsters as possible before completing the level. \item \textbf{Treasure Collector:} open as many chests as possible before completing the level. \end{enumerate} Agents perform online planning to move, meaning that each turn, they build a search tree to find the optimal next move to make.
+After doing preliminary experiments, we realized that the synthetic agents \textit{always} make the same movements, and therefore multiple playtraces on the same map will not expand the dataset.
+To overcome this, we added random movement to the synthetic agents when generating the synthetic dataset: every move there is a 25\% chance that the agent will take a random action rather than their searched action.
+This randomness is \textit{not} used when performing action agreement.

+At each turn, the BestFS agent uses the following heuristic for each different persona.
+In the following equations, $h_{agent}$ denotes the heuristic function for that specific BestFS agent.
 The agents could be runner ($r$), monster killer ($mk$), or treasure collector ($tc$).
 The runner agent is simply getting to the exit in the fewest amount of steps as possible.
-Equation~\ref{eq:r} shows the heuristic ($h_{r}$) and cost ($g_{r}$) function of the runner agent.
+Equation~\ref{eq:r} shows the heuristic ($h_{r}$) function of the runner agent.

 where $dist_{exit}$ is the distance from the current player location to the exit, and $steps$ is the amount of steps taken since the start of the game.